JPG is the file extension for JPEG files (Joint Photographic Experts Group, committee of ISO and ITU).

 Consider a 24 megapixel image (to have a number).
-In these RGB images, there are three bytes (JPG is 24-bit color) of red, green, blue data for every pixel, so this one is 24 million pixels x 3 bytes RGB per pixel = 72 million bytes (uncompressed, in computer memory).
+In these RGB images, there are three bytes (JPG is 24-bit color) of red, green, blue data for every pixel, so this one is 24 million pixels x 3 bytes RGB per pixel = 72 million bytes (uncompressed, open in computer memory).
 That is simply how large this RGB data is, 24 megapixels and 72 million bytes, which is about 68 MB.

 Digital terms are: Image size, Data size, File size, and Print size.
 See a review primer.

 When stored in the JPG file, camera JPG Fine Quality compression squeezes this Large 68 MB data down to about 12 MB file size (cameras can vary, this is from the Nikon D5200 manual, page 241, at Memory Card Capacity).
 This is an average size, JPG compression varies some with individual image detail content (more below).

 Anyway, this Fine Quality JPG compression reduces this 24 megapixel JPG file size to be 12MB/68MB = 18% of original uncompressed data size.
 This is a drastic file size reduction, but Fine Quality is usually still considered an acceptable quality for average good-enough JPG quality.

 The camera JPG compression named Normal Quality squeezes the file down to 6 MB, which is 6MB/68MB = 9% of original size.
 This is pretty small, sub-normal really, it has had the dickens squeezed out of it, and the image quality suffers more.
 Some people apparently don't care, but it depends on how critical your use.
 And this same Large image as camera Basic Quality is 3MB, or 4% original data size.
 This is for when storage or transmission concerns are obviously greater than concerns about the image quality we actually have to look at.
 There is a little of it left, but a bigger JPG file is better quality, and smaller is ... not.